Crossroadsman/ServerAdmin/dmesg.md

 On older systems, the contents of the kernel ring buffer at the completion of boot are written to `/var/log/dmesg`.

-On new systems using systemd, these messages are not written to a text log file but are instead captured by journald.
+[On new systems using systemd, these messages are not written to a text log file but are instead captured by journald][sxau_01].

 If we want to read just the kernal messages in the journal, we can pass the `-k` flag to journalctl: